-The dangers and side effects of hormonal contraceptives are particularly extensive in young, college-aged females.
+The dangers and side effects of contraceptives are particularly extensive in young, college-aged females.

 Typically doctors are actually more likely to prescribe women hormonal contraceptives since condoms do not seem to be as effective at preventing pregnancy.
 Contraceptives also lessen the stigma that many people still have when purchasing condoms.